-TRANSPORT Do not use aircraft, vessels, small boats, hovercraft or other means of transport in ways that disturb wildlife, either at sea or on land.
-Avoid overflying concentrations of birds and mammals.
-Follow the advice in Resolution 2 (2004) Guidelines for the operation of aircraft near concentrations of birds in Antarctica, available from www.ats.aq/devAS/info_measures_list.aspx?lang=e.
-Refilling of fuel tanks for small boats should take place in a way that ensures any spills can be contained, for example onboard a vessel.
-Small boats must be free of any soil, plants, or animals and must be checked for the presence of any soil, plants, or animals prior to the commencement of any ship-to-shore operations.
-Small boats must at all times regulate their course and speed so as to minimise disturbance to wildlife and to avoid any collisions with wildlife.
-SHIPS Only one ship may visit a site at any one time.
-Vessels with more than 500 passengers shall not make landings in Antarctica.
-LANDING OF PASSENGERS FROM VESSELS A maximum of 100 passengers may be ashore from a vessel at any one time, unless site specific advice requires fewer passengers.
-During landings from vessels, maintain a 1:20 guide to passenger ratio at all sites, unless site specific advice requires more guides.
+- Do not use aircraft, vessels, small boats, hovercraft or other means of transport in ways that disturb wildlife, either at sea or on land. - Avoid overflying concentrations of birds and seals.
+Follow the advice in Resolution 2 (2004) Guidelines for the operation of aircraft near concentrations of birds in Antarctica, available from www.ats.aq/devAS/info measures_list.aspx?lang=e. - Refilling of fuel tanks for small boats should take place in a way that ensures any spills can be contained, for example onboard a vessel. - Small boats must be free of any soil, plants, animals or animal products and must be checked for the presence of any soil, plants, animals or animal products prior to the commencement of any ship-to-shore operations. - Small boats must at all times regulate their course and speed so as to minimise disturbance to wildlife and to avoid any collisions with wildlife.